-The Financial Aid Office may take into account a student's special circumstances to make adjustments to a student's EFC for educational expenses, standard budget, and/or financial aid dependency status, as determined by federal guidelines.
-Additional documentation may be necessary.
+The Financial Aid Office may take into account a student's special circumstances and unusual circumstances to make adjustments to a student's SAI for educational expenses, standard budget, and/ or financial aid dependency status, as determined by federal guidelines.
+Additonal documentation may be necessary.

-Financial Aid Programs

-Federal Pell Grant
+Financial Aid Programs Federal Pell Grant